• Artificial Intelligence

 If you have been watching the developer world lately, you have probably heard the phrase vibe coding thrown around.
 It sounds casual, maybe even a little silly.
 But the idea behind it is serious, and more companies are adopting it fast.

-This article is for the engineer sitting inside a corporate environment — MDM-managed laptop, firewall that blocks half the internet, security team that frowns at anything sending code to external APIs.
+This guide is for the engineer sitting inside a corporate environment — MDM-managed laptop, firewall that blocks half the internet, security team that frowns at anything sending code to external APIs.
 You still want to use AI.
-This guide is for you.
+Here is how to do it safely, privately, and for free.

 What Is Vibe Coding?